 Not sure what your future will hold?
-Take some dual enrollment courses at a reduced cost and prepare for whatever comes next.
+Take dual enrollment courses at a reduced cost and prepare for whatever comes next.

 - Students must be enrolled in their freshman, sophomore, junior or senior years.